-Research shows that from 70 - 80% of people who go for help improve.
-11
+Research shows that from 70 - 80 percent of people who go for help improve.

-The first step in your journey to wellness is to Go For Help, Now.
+The first step in your journey to wellness is GO For Help, Now.

 Your family doctor is likely the best place to start.
 Treatment cannot begin before you and your physician agree upon what's wrong, in other words, settle on a diagnosis.